leejasme/staRgate/README.md

 # staRgate
 An R-based automated gating pipeline for flow cytometry data to characterize the lineage, differentiation, and functional states of T-cells

-This GitHub stores the {staRgate} R package, currently a work in progress
+This GitHub stores the {staRgate} R package.

 # Installation